roryp/Cloud-Native/website/blog/2022-09-15/JavaCosmosRP.md

     --location $LOCATION
 ```

 The Event Hubs namespace contains the actual event hub and its authorization rule.
-The authorization rule enables your functions to send messages to the hub and listen for the corresponding events.
+The authorization rule enables your functions to send messages to the hub and listen for the related events.
 One function sends messages that represent telemetry data.
 Another function listens for events, analyzes the event data, and stores the results in Azure Cosmos DB.
 Next, create an Azure Event Hubs namespace, event hub, and authorization rule using the following commands:

 ```bash